 The down side of "helping" Tibetans in Dharamshala by building websites for them:

-It perpetuates a many-years-old mindset of depending on westerners.
+It perpetuates a many-years-old mindset of depending on the all-powerful, all-knowing westerners.

 It perpetuates a many-years-old mindset that hosting and site work

 should be free.
 Well -- you get what you pay for.

 It perpetuates a many-years-old mindset that only "Injies" know how

 It perpetuates a many-years-old mindset that websites (and other IT things)